 Call (310) 506-4210 to make a counseling appointment or to speak with Counseling Center staff.
 The Counseling Center is located in the Student Assistance Center.
-For after-hours emergency mental health support, call (310) 506-4210 to be connected to a counselor.
+Students may meet with a counselor in person or via telehealth (by phone or video call).
 For more information, visit the Counseling Center website at community.pepperdine.edu/counselingcenter.
 To learn more about counseling related to drug and alcohol issues, students should call the office or visit the website and click on the link "Alcohol & Drugs."